 How to Choose the Right Trademark Class for Your Business

-Selecting the correct trademark class is crucial to securing proper protection for your brand.
 Misclassification can lead to denied applications or inadequate safeguards.
-Here’s a streamlined guide to help you navigate this process effectively.1.
-Understand Your Products and Services
+Here’s a streamlined guide to help you navigate this process effectively.

 Start by identifying what your business offers—whether it’s products, services, or both.
-Consider current offerings and future expansions.-
+Consider current offerings and future expansions.

 - Example 1: A clothing brand falls under Class 25 for apparel and may need Class 35 for retail services if it operates stores.